BardicDefense/purple-hack/equipmentupgrades.md

 There are a number of options available to a character to upgrade their armour, from high-cost armour proofing, to useful additions like insulation suitable for cold weather environments.
 A complete list of these options, as well as cost and any additional requirements, are shown in the Armour Upgrades table below.
 In addition to the basic rules for upgrading, the following rules apply when upgrading a suit of armour or a shield with a new tag:

-• Any prerequisite conditions must be satisfied to apply a new tag, as shown in the Armour Upgrades table.
+- Any prerequisite conditions must be satisfied to apply a new tag, as shown in the Armour Upgrades table.
-• Typically, it takes an artisan a full day of work (minimum 8 hours) to upgrade a suit of armour or a shield with a new tag.
+- Typically, it takes an artisan a full day of work (minimum 8 hours) to upgrade a suit of armour or a shield with a new tag.
-• Armour Proofing.
-The proofing process normally requires a full workweek (5 days) and can only be undertaken by a master artisan.
+- The armour proofing process normally requires a full workweek (5 days) and can only be undertaken by a master artisan.
 Once added, armour proofing tags can’t be removed from a suit of armour.

 ### Armour Proofing